-Burns Night 2021: 10 things to do to celebrate Robert Burns
+Burns Night 2022: 7 whisky ideas to celebrate Robert Burns

 Poetry recitals are, of course, optional.

 Burns Night lands on 25 January, a Tuesday this year.
 It’s a celebration of Scottish poet Robert Burns.

 But even if you cringe involuntarily at the mere mention of poetry, there’s a lot of fun to be had on Burns Night.
-While this year is very different, as it's usually a get together with friends, you can still try a new whisky or two at home or eat a slap-up Burns Night supper of haggis, neeps and tatties.
+While the last few years have been different given lockdowns and the like, you can still try a new whisky or two at home or eat a slap-up Burns Night supper of haggis, neeps and tatties.

 Here are some more specific ideas to get you started and also a few questions answered for you: